 I am unaware of any consumer reports of significant adverse effects from taking Laminine.
 Given that it is just an amino acid, vitamin/mineral supplement, I can’t imagine it would have much of a pharmacological effect in the body of a well-nourished individual.
 One woman on RipOffReport.com claimed it gave her hot flashes but, in all fairness, this is a testimonial too and there is no way to determine if it was the product or something else that caused this.

-The bulk of internet information on Laminine appears to be driven by its independent sales distributors which appear to crowd out complaints from the search rankings.
+The bulk of information on the internet and social media appears to be driven by its independent sales distributors which appear to crowd out complaints from the search rankings.
 However, the few consumer complaints that have appeared showed up on RipOffReport.com and ComplaintsBoard.com, with the latter referring to possible improprieties regarding cancelling his membership before the 30-day trial.
-A number of other comments about Laminine, good and bad, appear in a bulletin board-style forum.
+A number of other comments, good and bad, appear in a bulletin board-style forum.

 I won’t say that Laminine is an MLM scam, but I do think you should do your homework before investing in any MLM “business opportunity.”
 For more information on whether joining a multi-level marketing company is right for you, visit: http://www.mlmwatch.org